 As in previous years, we are again planning to assemble a "top 10 papers reading list" in Regulatory and Systems Genomics.
 Our goal is to identify seminal papers that introduced not only new biological insights, but also key computational methodologies for interpreting biological datasets that we except to have a lasting impact in the field of Computational Regulatory and Systems Genomics.
 Relevant areas include Motifs, Grammars, Networks, Systems, Variation, Disease, Personal Genomics, GWAS interpretation, Regulatory Evolution, Comparative Genomics, Epigenomics, Physical Modeling, Dataset Integration, Splicing Regulation, Transcriptional Regulation, and all areas of gene and genome regulation at the systems level.

 Based on feedback from the community, we modified the format and the timeline of the competition in order to encourage more participation, focus on the papers that are most relevant to our community, and remove any perceived biases during the nomination and voting processing.

 - Authors are asked to nominate their own papers using the nomination form available Here .
 An author can nominate at most 1 paper.
 (Please note that during the voting process the nominators will be asked to vote for 5 papers on which they are not authors, in order for their nominated paper to continue to be eligible for this competition.
 Please use the same email address for nomination and voting.)

-Voting will start on August 2, 2019 and will be open until November 4, 2019 (the first day of the 2019 RECOMB/ISCB RegSys meeting).
-Winners will be announced on the last day of the 2019 RECOMB/ISCB RegSys meeting.
+The voting period will be modified and extended compared to previous competitions.
+Voting will start on <DATE> and will be open until the 2019 RegSys at ISMB meeting.
+Winners will be announced on the last day of the RegSys at ISMB meeting, and honored again during the 2020 RECOMB/ISCB RegSys meeting.

 For additional information and to submit: Click Here